AcademiaCQB/WindowsActivation/README.md

 # WindowsActivation

-1. Open CMD as Administrator
+1. Open CMD as Administrator.

 2. Paste the following commands into the Cmd: One by one, follow the order.